Get

 The Serrade Petit is friendly and playful but can get bored quickly.
 They need to be an indoor cat only and don’t like being left alone for too long.
 They love to jump and run around but also like to be lazy.
 These cats love attention and are known to vocalize often.
 They are trainable, but you’ll need to be firm with them when training; otherwise, they can become needy.

 They are not the most intelligent cat breed, but that doesn’t mean they aren’t clever.
 The Serrade Petit is quite bright but tends to march to the beat of their own drum.
 If they feel like doing something, they will; if not, they won’t, simple as that.
 Take playtime, for example.
-If they feel like engaging in a play session, they will do so for a little bit, but once the desire leaves, they will stop and go about their business.
+If they feel like engaging in a play session, they will do so for a bit, but once the desire leaves, they will stop and do their business.

 They have gentle dispositions and love their humans.
 As for strangers, it takes them a while to become comfortable with someone they don’t know, and they will be standoffish at first, maybe even hide for a while.
 However, once they’re comfortable, they love people they trust.